LettError/LightMeter/README.md

 * This blurring is small, but still typographically significant.
 * This code uses its own convolution kernel.
 It does not generate or process a bitmap.
 * Some tools for calculating the diameter of the Airy disk are in scaleTools.py
+* For each measurement the tool has to do a fair number of calculations.
+Works fine on a Mid 2014 MacBook Pro, but might be slower on older machines.
+Increase the chunkSize in the source if necessary.

 ## Example